Meet the Counseling Staff

 Administrative and Outreach Staff

-Jennie Cassidy, Director and Counseling Psychologist
+Jennie Cassidy, Senior Director of Counseling Services

 Jennie Cassidy is a native Buckeye (Ohio) who came to us by way of North Carolina.
 Dr. Cassidy has worked in various university counseling centers for over 25 years.
 She earned her B.A. in psychology from the University of Toledo, and her M.A. and Ph.D. in counseling psychology from the University of Akron.
 While Jennie enjoys the wide variety of issues and activities of a university counseling center, she has specialized particularly in administration, training peer counselors and doctoral level psychologists, individual and group counseling, and prevention activities.
 Jennie’s clinical specialties include career counseling, sexual assault and abuse, eating disorders, depression, and anxiety.
 Jennie is particularly passionate about mobilizing students to prevent sexual assault and eating disorders, and consequences of alcohol and drug behavior in university communities.
 Jennie holds a license as a Counseling Psychologist in the State of South Carolina.